Arkounay/QuickAdminGeneratorBundle/docs/Controllers.md

 ![Responsive Simple](https://raw.githubusercontent.com/Arkounay/QuickAdminGeneratorBundle/master/docs/images/responsive-simple.png)

-This will disallow batch actions and hide some information, but make the view more simple on mobile devices.
+This will disable batch actions and hide certain information, making the view more simplified for mobile devices.
 To disable this, override the `simpleResponsiveMode` method and return false.

 ```php